-- 2. Prompt disposal of waste materials, scrap and rubbish is essential and be stored temporarily in a designated waste area, awaiting disposal. - 3.
-Materials/objects shall not be left unsecured in elevated areas falling objects may cause serious injuries/fatalities. - 4.
-Nails protruding through timber shall be bent over or removed so as not to cause injury. - 5.
-All packaging material including boxes, pallets, crates, etc. to be removed from the work area immediately. - 6.
+- 5. All packaging material including boxes, pallets, crates, etc. to be removed from the work area immediately. - 6.
 On completion of his / her work, the contractor is responsible for clearing his / her work area of all materials, scrap, temporary buildings and building bases to the satisfaction of the client/agent. - 7.
 In cases where an inadequate standard of housekeeping has developed, compromising safety and cleanliness, anyone has the responsibility to bring it to the attention of the Main contractor in the first instance and the Eskom project/contract manager in the second instance. - 8.
 The Eskom project/contract manager has the right to instruct the Main contractor and appointed contractors to cease work until the area has been tidied up and made safe.
 Neither additional costs nor extension of time to the contract shall be allowed as a result of such a stoppage.
-Failure to comply with this requirement will result into site cleaning by another cleaning contractor company at the cost of the Main contractor. - The Main contractor shall carry out regular safety/housekeeping inspections daily to ensure maintenance of satisfactory standards.
+Failure to comply with this requirement will result into site cleaning by another cleaning contractor company at the cost of the Main contractor. - 9.
+The Main contractor shall carry out regular safety/housekeeping inspections daily to ensure maintenance of satisfactory standards.
 The Main contractor shall document the results of each inspection and shall maintain records for viewing.

-3.27 STACKING AND STORAGE
+3.26 STACKING AND STORAGE

 - 1. The competent personnel must be appointed in writing to manage and supervise all stacking and storage on site. - 2.
 Before stacking any material, the contractors or their employees must consult the contract manager for authorisation to use such an area for stacking purposes.
-This is to prevent haphazard arrangements. - 3.
-Adequate care must be taken by the contractor to ensure that storage and stacking is carried out correctly and safely. - 4.
+This is to prevent haphazard arrangements. - Adequate care must be taken by the contractor to ensure that storage and stacking is carried out correctly and safely. - 4.
 Correct shelve stacking must be carried out, heavy and bulky on the bottom, light and small on top.

-3.28 WORKPLACE SIGNAGE AND COLOUR CODING
+3.27 WORKPLACE SIGNAGE AND COLOUR CODING

 - 1. Symbolic safety signage shall be displayed where it is required by legislation. - 2.
 All symbolic safety signage shall conform to the requirements of SANS standard 1186. - 3.
 Signs shall be positioned to be seen from most positions within the work sites / areas. - 4.
-All signage must be clear at all times and be replaced timeously when worn out. - Contractors establishing sites must erect a company sign at their site offices to reflect the name and contact details of the: contractor site/responsible manager; supervisors; Health and Safety Manager/Practitioner; First Aider; Health and Safety Representative and Evacuation warden.
+All signage must be clear at all times and be replaced timeously when worn out. - 5.
+Contractors establishing sites must erect a company sign at their site offices to reflect the name and contact details of the: contractor site/responsible manager; supervisors; Health and Safety Manager/Practitioner; First Aider; Health and Safety Representative and Evacuation warden. - 6.
+The location of every first aid box; fire extinguisher and emergency exit is to be clearly indicated by means of a sign.